TaishiMatsuda/kickstarter-analysis/README.md

 - "Plays" is still a big bucket but no more details such as genre of plays are not available.

 -- For more in-depth analysis, we will require to dig into more details.

+- As discussed in section 1 and 2, campaigns with goal higher than $10,000 are the outliers of the available dataset.
+If Louis is targeting for such an expensive campaign, different set of data should be collected or more in-depth study of campaigns with higher goal should be conducted.